Raywnh/Vehicle-Streaming-Platform/README.md

 In collaboration with @TangMartin, @kenndu, @badudum, @ip3143.

 # The Project
- - Remote controlled vehicle mounted with a camera designed for outdoors video streaming
+ - Remote controlled vehicle mounted with a camera designed for video streaming
- - Integrated with facial recognition features and a web application for vehcile control and rendering video footage.
+ - Integrated with facial recognition features and a web application for vehicle control and rendering video footage.

 Built with:
  - React